Charles Broley: Eagle banding in Florida

 After retirement and a trip to Europe, the Broleys moved to an apartment at 609 Swann Avenue in Tampa, Florida, and spent their summers at a cabin on Whiskey Island in Lower Beverley Lake in Delta.
 On the way to their first winter in Florida they attended the 1938 American Ornithologists' Union's annual meeting in Washington, D.C.
 There Broley met Richard Pough, who suggested he hire some boys to band Bald Eagles in Florida, providing Broley with four bands.
 In Florida, Broley initially hired local boys to climb to the nests, as Pough had advised, but they were unreliable, so he started climbing to the nests himself.

 Broley built his own ladders, made of rope with wooden rungs.
 His main one was 45 feet long; longer climbs necessitated tying on additional, shorter ladders.
 (He must have had great confidence in his knot-tying skills.)
 Broley was remarkably athletic and spry, particularly for his age, and chin-ups were part of his exercise regimen: when he could do 16 consecutively he knew he was in tree-climbing shape.
 From 1938 to 1959, Broley climbed over 1,100 trees to band 1,240 eagle nestlings on Florida's west coast from Inverness to Fort Myers (straight-line distance 160 miles).
-Myrtle climbed to a nest only one time, a solo effort that was harrowing for both her and her husband, who watched anxiously from the ground, but Jeanne climbed to nests "several times."
+Myrtle climbed to a nest only one time, a solo effort to a low nest that was nonetheless harrowing for both her and her husband, who watched anxiously from the ground, but Jeanne climbed to nests "several times."